Confederate Memorial Photo taken by R. Hugh Simmons, Ft. Delaware Society.

 1895 Letter from D. B. Smith to his son C.W.
 Smith (written on Consulate paper), August 31, 1895, Liz Walker, copy, original owned by Peggy Rymut.

-My main goal is to finally write down in a somewhat organized fashion, what I know about some of my ancestors so that my kids and grandkids will have something to help them understand all the binders on the bookshelf in my study.
+My main goal was (and still is) to finally write down in a somewhat organized fashion, what I know about some of my ancestors so that my kids and grandkids will have something to help them understand all the binders on the bookshelf in my study.
 Perhaps it will be interesting to others who have ancestors with similar backgrounds.
 I know I enjoy reading books and blogs about other families.

-I had hoped to get a new ancestor posted every Friday or Saturday, starting on January 6, 2017, but I’m already a bit behind.
-I’ll try to catch up!
+I had hoped to get a new ancestor posted every Friday or Saturday, starting on January 6, 2017, but I’m already a bit behind since this is January 15, 2020.
+So much for New Year’s Resolutions!
+I retired from my job at the library a few months ago so I have no excuse, now, right?

 The photo above is of the stained glass window that was part of my grandparent’s house (Roy Franklin and Lucy Elizabeth Burks Dill) in Evansville, Indiana.
 It was removed and hung in my parent’s house in Florissant, Missouri for several years where this photo was taken.
 I have possession of it now but it has not yet been hung in my home.